 As part of Charlbury's Healthy Schools programme your child will be offered fruit or vegetables mid-morning just before break.
 A wide variety is offered through the term and children are encouraged to try new or unusual fruit or vegetables.

 Charlbury School is fortunate to be able to offer Forest School to all Foundation Stage and Year 1 children.
 Read more about the benefits of Forest School.

-PE is on Mondays and Wednesdays.
-The children usually get changed into their PE kit on Wednesday for activities in the hall.
+PE is on Wednesdays.
+The children usually get changed into their PE kit on Wednesday for activities.
 On Mondays they do other forms of physical development such as parachute games and outdoor games, but do not usually get changed.

 Cookery is an important activity that supports learning in a variety of curriculum areas such as maths and science.
 We ask for a contribution towards these activities of £12 per annum per child.